📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 TL;DR (30-second answer): No-drill blackout solutions can work for renters, but only when the problem is light gaps (sides, top, center seam), not low-opacity fabric or curtains that are too small.
 If you can increase overlap and reduce gaps, you can noticeably darken a room without drilling or replacing your curtains.

-Most “blackout failure” complaints are not about the fabric.
-They’re about where light sneaks in around the edges, especially at night when your eyes adapt to darkness and small leaks look brighter.
+Most blackout failure complaints are not about the fabric.
+They are about where light sneaks in around the edges, especially at night when your eyes adapt to darkness and small leaks look brighter.

 • Side gaps: panels stop at the window frame instead of extending past it.